Graduate Students

 Before funds can be disbursed, you must be enrolled in at least 6 units per quarter or Summer Session.

-• A student cannot receive federal financial aid for repeating a course a second time if the course was previously passed.
+A student cannot receive federal and state financial aid for repeating a course a second time if the course was previously passed.
 If you are a financial aid recipient planning on taking a course as a second repeat you are advised to consult with the Financial Aid and Scholarships Office regarding any effect to your financial aid eligibility.
 Visit the Registrar's website for more information on repeating a course.

-Got questions?
+Have questions?
 Use this resource to find answers to all your frequently asked questions.